 We are aware of the risk that abuse can escalate when it is challenged and so investigating concerns must be approached with great sensitivity.
-This extends to the information we store relating to safeguarding concerns involving children, young people and adults at risk.
-We ensure it is treated confidentially and stored securely in a Safeguarding folder in the charity's secure cloud storage that is only accessible by the DSO, DDSO and LTS.
-Any files that hold sensitive information are stored securely for as long as they are needed, as determined by the safeguarding team and informed by any stipulation from a local safeguarding lead (if the issue was encountered during project delivery in a place where a safeguarding policy was in place), after which they will be permanently deleted.
+This extends to the information we store relating to safeguarding concerns involving children, young people and vulnerable adults.
+We ensure it is treated confidentially and stored securely in a Safeguarding folder in the charity's secure cloud storage that is only accessible by the DSO, DDSO, LTS and the Director.
+Any files that hold sensitive information is stored securely for the maximum duration of 10 years.
+If at this point the Safeguarding Team have good reason to consider it necessary, a summary document (excluding any sensitive information) may be retained as a reference record for a further 10 years.
+All other related files will be permanently deleted.